Managers in Scrum: Chapter 13

 You might be wondering about the project manager role and whether it still exists in Scrum.
 A common misperception is that the Scrum Master is really just the agile project manager or a project manager with a different title.
-Though there are some similarities between a ScrumMaster and a project manger, being a servant leader significantly differentiates this role from a more command-and-control-focused project manager.
+Though there are some similarities between a ScrumMaster and a project manager, being a servant leader significantly differentiates this role from a more command-and-control-focused project manager.

 Scrum teams divide the traditional work of project managers among the different roles: ScrumMaster, product owner, and development team.
 As a result, many project managers choose to serve as product owners or ScrumMasters, depending on where their passions lie (with the customer or with the technical work).
 Some project managers even choose to become members of the development team.